JetBrains/amper/docs/src/user-guide/plugins/topics/configuration.md

 | `object T`                     | not supported (instantiated implicitly, see the note)|

 !!! note
-    Properties of `@Configurable` interface types can't have explicit defaults specified.
+    Properties of `@Configurable` interface types can't have explicit default values.
-    However, all objects are instantiated by default using their default values and the values provided at the configuration (YAML) side.
-If some required (with no default at all) values remain unconfigured, then the error is issued and the configuration is rejected.
+    However, all objects are instantiated using their default values combined with the values provided on the configuration (YAML) side.
+If any required properties (those with no default value) remain unconfigured, an error is reported and the configuration is rejected.

 ## Advanced